timmcginley/41936/Assignments/A.md

 ## A5 ICT Contract
 PM to complete an ICT Contract for the team.
 A template can be found on Learn.
+This is a living document that should be updated throughout the project.
+Particular care should be taken to define:
+* LOD for each stage in the project and the responsible consultant.
 <hr>

 ## A6 IDS for consultant BIM (Optional)